koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 1. Details our working assumptions about the learning dynamics within the brain,
 2. Conjectures that reinforcement learning grows situational heuristics of increasing complexity, and
-3. Uses shard theory to explain several confusing / “irrational” quirks of human decision-making.
+3. Uses shard theory to explain several confusing or “irrational” quirks of human decision-making.

+> [!note] Terminological clarification
+>
-_Terminological note:_ We use “value” to mean _a contextual influence on decision-making_.
+> We use “value” to mean _a contextual influence on decision-making_.
 Examples:

-- Wanting to hang out with a friend.
+> - Wanting to hang out with a friend.
-- Feeling an internal urge to give money to a homeless person.
+> - Feeling an internal urge to give money to a homeless person.
-- Feeling an internal urge to text someone you have a crush on.
+> - Feeling an internal urge to text someone you have a crush on.
-- That tug you feel when you are hungry and pass by a donut.
+> - That tug you feel when you are hungry and pass by a donut.
+>

-To us, this definition seems importantly type-correct and appropriate—see [Appendix B](#app-b).
+> To us, this definition seems importantly type-correct and appropriate—see [Appendix B](#app-b).
 The main downside is that the definition is relatively broad—most people wouldn’t list “donuts” among their “values.”
 To avoid this counter-intuitiveness, we would refer to a “donut shard” instead of a “donut value.” (“Shard” and associated terminology are defined in [section 2](#shaping).)

 <a id="1-assumptions"></a>
 # 1. Neuroscientific assumptions